By: Charles Leech

 summarise(mean_womenLeg = mean(per_womenLeg, na.rm = TRUE))

 This creates a dataset that will accurately represent the data that you wish to graph.
-This process will need to be repeated for each independent variable, which can be done by keeping the exact same code and switching the group_by(Noncombat_D) to group_by(Combat_D) and so on.
-Additionally, the first part of the code will need to change as well; instead of graphNoncm it could be graphCom or graphLeader.
-As you are creating a new dataset, potentially with your own data, it can be named whatever makes sense to you.
+This process will need to be repeated for each independent variable.
+This can be done by keeping the exact same code and switching the group_by(Noncombat_D) to group_by(Combat_D) and so on.
+Additionally, the first part of the code will need to change as well, instead of graphNoncm it could be graphCom or graphLeader, as you are creating a new dataset, it can be named whatever makes sense to you.

 Taking the knowledge I have given you, I would like you to try and recreate this process for the other graphs.
 Again, if you get stuck, I will include pictures of the correct code below.

 By looking at the graphs created by the code you just ran, you can see a possible connection between groups that have women in different roles in their revolution, and if they bring those women into the power structure after combat is over.
 I will not spend much time demonstrating the relationship or arguing for a causal mechanism, for this is the wrong space to do so.
 However, in reading this article, you have equipped yourself with some knowledge that will set you above your peers.
 I have heard anecdotes from students who have a working knowledge of R. These particular students claim that they were hired based on this information alone.
 That being said, I am not claiming to be the end-all-be-all of R Markdown knowledge.
 This article simply covers some of the basics.
 If this article piqued your interest, there are classes here at NWU that concern the subject, or you can reach out to me for any other questions you may have.
 Additionally, there is a wealth of knowledge on the internet.
 I hope this has helped you feel more confident concerning R Markdown and some basic coding.
 Happy graphing!